-- Short Term: This program needs typically six to 12 months to make positive changes in a child or young person’s behaviour, enabling them to live well in a stable family environment.
+- Short Term: This program typically needs six to 12 months to make positive changes in a child or young person’s behaviour, enabling them to live well in a stable family environment.

-- Flexibility: TFCO carers will need to be available for their foster child or young person if needed at any time day or night.
+- Flexibility: TFCO carers will need to be available for their foster child or young person if needed at any time, day or night.

 - Location: TFCO carers will live within one hour of the TFCO offices in either NSW, QLD, SA or VIC.

 - Highly Supportive: TFCO carers will be supported by a treatment team that provides intensive support and consultation to the foster parents.
 The team includes a family therapist, an individual therapist, a skills trainer, and daily telephone contact.
-The team meets weekly to review progress, review the daily behavioural information, and adjust the child or young persons individualised treatment plan.
+The team meets weekly to review progress, review the daily behavioural information, and adjust the child or young person’s individualised treatment plan.